Print

 Instructions

-6. Preheat oven to 400°F.
+6. Bring oven to temp: Preheat oven to 400°F.

-7. Place chilled rolls on a cutting board covered with waxed paper.
+7. Slice dough: Place chilled rolls on a cutting board covered with waxed paper.
 Using a sharp knife, cut dough into ⅛-inch thick slices.
 Place slices on ungreased cookie sheets, spacing them about 1 inch apart.

-8. Bake in preheated 400°F oven for about 10 minutes, or until edges are lightly golden brown.
+8. Bake: Bake in preheated 400°F oven for about 10 minutes, or until edges are lightly golden brown.
 Watch carefully during the last few minutes to prevent burning.

-9. Remove from oven and let cool on baking sheets for 2-3 minutes, then transfer to wire racks to cool completely.
+9. Cool: Remove from oven and let cool on baking sheets for 2-3 minutes, then transfer to wire racks to cool completely.

 >